Voting and elections

 • own or operate a business in the City (right of continuous occupation under a lease, tenancy agreement or other legal instrument for at least the next three months following the date of application)

-enrolment is no longer automatic so you must apply to be placed on the Owner and Occupiers roll by lodging an Enrolment Eligibility Claim Form 2 which can be downloaded below and lodged at the City of Rockingham Administration Centre or via mail City of Rockingham, PO Box 2142, Rockingham DC WA 6967.
+Enrolment is no longer automatic so you must apply to be placed on the Owner and Occupiers roll by completing the relevant enrolment application form listed below and lodging the form at the City of Rockingham Administration Centre or via mail City of Rockingham, PO Box 2142, Rockingham DC WA 6967.

 Go to Top of the page